JonathanC13/Exercise-Routines/server/test-cases.md

 - X: patch only the Session info, exclude the exercises sub doc

 - X: Specific test for updating exercises subdoc from routine route: update one exercise with all valid values.
-Expected result, no change! exercises sub doc array not allowed to be changed in this route!
+- X: Specific test for updating exercises subdoc from routine route: update one exercise with non valid values.
+- X: Specific test for updating exercises subdoc from routine route: update sub doc array by sending the request with modified array.
 - X: Specific test for updating exercises subdoc from routine route: update sub doc array by sending the request with empty array.
-Expected result, no change! exercises sub doc array not allowed to be changed in this route!

 ## DELETE : http://localhost:5000/api/v1/routines/67969cbe4163742abfe4d7d5/sessions/:sessionId